seraphgrid/widow/README.md

 # widow
-widow is a dwm-based desktop environment which attempts to provide a cohesive fsuckless experience.
+widow is a dwm-based desktop environment which attempts to provide a cohesive suckless experience.